If you work in 2 or more countries

 If you are insured in the wrong country, this will have consequences for your benefits, healthcare costs and social insurance contributions.
 For example, you may pay contributions in the wrong country.
 Or your benefit may come from the wrong country.

-Inform the authorities if you are going to work in more than one country
+Inform the authorities if you are going to work in 2 or more countries

 Find out which country you are insured in.
-To do this, you must let us know in time if you are going to start working in more than one country.
+To do this, you must let us know in time if you are going to start working in 2 or more countries.
 You are obliged by law to inform us of this.

 For more information, select the situation that applies to you

-- Let us know that you are going to start working in more than one country.
+- Let us know that you are going to start working in 2 or more countries.

 - As soon as we have been informed, we will decide which country you are insured in.

 - We will then let the other countries know which country you are insured in.
 We will also inform the country where your employer is based.
-If you are insured in the Netherlands, we will send you a letter to confirm this.
+If you are insured in the Netherlands, we will send you a letter confirming this.

-- Inform the social insurance institution in the country where you live that you are going to work in more than one country.
+- Inform the social security institution in the country where you live that you are going to work in 2 or more countries.
 You are obliged to do this by law.

-- The institution in the country where you live will decide which country you are insured in.
+- The social security institution in the country where you live will decide which country you are insured in.

-- The institution outside the Netherlands will let you know which country you are insured in.
-They will also inform the other countries where you will be working.
+- The social security institution will let you know which country you are insured in.
+It will also inform the other countries where you will be working.

 Apply for an A1 certificate free of charge